Health Care & Medication

 • Part A (Hospital Insurance) premiums, if you have to pay a premium for that coverage

 If you have both Medicare and Medicaid in Georgia, you should show both cards to your health care provider each time you receive services.
+In addition, if you are dual-eligible for Medicare and Medicaid:

 • You will automatically be signed up for the Low-Income Subsidy (LIS)/Extra Help program through Medicare Part D (prescription drug coverage).
 This program helps people with low income pay for their medicines.

-• You may be able to get your coverage through a Medicare Advantage Special Needs Plan (SNP) instead of having original Medicare with separate Medicaid coverage.
+• You can get your coverage through a Medicare Advantage Special Needs Plan (SNP) instead of having original Medicare with separate Medicaid coverage.
 This plan can help you manage the health care services you need.
 SNPs may also offer more benefits than what you already get from original Medicare.
 In some cases, you may have no monthly premiums and/or you may pay lower co-payments.
 All SNP plans are different, so check with the plans to see what they cover and if you can enroll.

 Note: SNPs are not available in every community.
-To find out if there is an SNP in your area, visit the Medicare website or call 1-800-633-4227 or 1-877-486-2048 (TTY).
+To find out if there is an SNP in your area, visit the Medicare website or call 1-800-633-4227 or 1-877-486-2048(TTY).

 How do I prepare to apply for Georgia Medicaid?

 When you apply for Medicaid in Georgia, you’ll be asked for important information to help determine if you qualify for benefits.
+Before you start, gather some basic information to make your application process easier:

 • A document that shows your age, such as your birth certificate or driver’s license